 Permanent Collection | Hartford-Tandstad Galleries

-The Hartford-Tandstad Collection came to the Gregory Allicar Museum of Art in 2014, approximately 200 works of art, including drawings, paintings, sculpture, and decorative arts, primarily dating from the late Renaissance through the 19th century.
-A selection of works is housed in three galleries, focused on themes of Global Encounters, Approaching Nature, and Dialogues with Power.
+The Hartford-Tandstad Collection came to the Gregory Allicar Museum of Art in 2014, featuring approximately 200 works of art.
+The collection includes drawings, paintings, sculpture, and decorative arts, most of which date primarily from the late Renaissance through the 19th century.
+A selection of works is housed in three galleries focused on themes of Global Encounters, Approaching Nature, and Dialogues with Power.
 Additional works from the collection are featured in rotating exhibitions.